evanzee/evanzee/README.md

 - 👀 I’m interested in Web Back-end Development
 - 🌱 Currently learning Back-End fundamentals and Databases
-- 🤔 Node and Go Fanboy
+- 🤔 In love with Go-Lang
 - ⚡ Formula 1 enthusiast